PolusAI/microjson/docs/example.md

-# Sample MicroJSON File
+# MicroJSON Examples
+## Basic MicroJSON
-This JSON file demonstrates how MicroJSON can be used to define and describe complex structures related to microscopy, such as cells and their nuclei, including their spatial relationships, identifiers, labels, and color representations.
+This JSON file demonstrates how MicroJSON can be used to define and describe different structures related to microscopy, such as cells and their nuclei, including their spatial relationships, identifiers, labels, and color representations.

 ```json
 {